*RPC Attack Detection*

 | order by RiskScore desc, OccurrenceCount asc```

-This query is designed to detect suspicious remote procedure call (RPC) activities that may indicate potential security threats, such as credential dumping, lateral movement, or reconnaissance activities within a network.
+This query is designed to detect suspicious remote procedure call (RPC) activities that may indicate potential security threats such as credential dumping, lateral movement, or reconnaissance within a network.
 Here's a simplified breakdown of what the query does:

-1. Data Source: It looks at device events from the past two hours, specifically focusing on inbound remote RPC calls.
+Data Filtering: It looks at device events from the last two hours, specifically focusing on inbound remote RPC calls.

-2. Parsing Details: The query extracts specific details from the event data, such as RPC interface UUIDs, operation numbers, and authentication types.
+Data Parsing: It extracts specific details from the event data, such as RPC interface UUIDs and operation numbers, which are used to identify the type of potential attack.

-5. Network Analysis: It checks if the remote IP is internal or external and notes if NTLM authentication is used.
+Network Analysis: It checks if the activity originates from within the network or from an external source, and whether NTLM authentication is used.

-6. Mapping to MITRE ATT&CK: The query maps detected activities to specific MITRE ATT&CK techniques and tactics.
+Mapping to MITRE ATT&CK: The query maps the detected activities to specific MITRE ATT&CK techniques and tactics, providing a standardized framework for understanding the threat.

-9. Output: Finally, it presents the results, ordered by risk score, showing key details like device name, account information, remote IP, attack type, and activity duration.
+Summary and Output: Finally, it summarizes the findings, including details like device name, account information, remote IP, attack type, and timestamps, and orders the results by risk score and occurrence count.

 Benjamin Zulliger